I&O AI For Emergency Dental Calls

 MouthHealthy notes that most dentists reserve time in daily schedules for emergency patients, making fast call capture commercially and operationally important.

-Dental pain, swelling, fever concern, trauma, and medication questions should route to approved clinical judgment instead of AI diagnosis or treatment advice.
+Dental pain, swelling, fever concern, trauma, medication, treatment, emergency-room, and post-op questions should move to approved clinical judgment instead of AI diagnosis or advice.

-Use local collections data to replace this conservative model value across emergency exams, imaging, fillings, extractions, crown repair, root-canal starts, and first appointments.
+Use local collections data to replace this conservative model value across emergency exams, imaging, fillings, extractions, crown repair, root-canal starts, broken-tooth visits, and first appointments.

 Emergency Dentist Call Teams need phone coverage built around their actual calls